Vazhappady K. Ramamurthy: Tamizhaga Rajiv Congress

 Tamizhaga Rajiv Congress was a regional political party in Tamil Nadu, India.
 TRC was formed when Vazhapadi Ramamurthy split from the Indian National Congress.
 TRC merged with Congress in 2002.

 Electoral records

 He was Member of Parliament elected from Tamil Nadu.
-He was elected to the Lok Sabha as an Indian National Congress candidate from Dharmapuri constituency in 1977 election and from Krishnagiri constituency in 1980 1984, 1989 and 1991 elections.
-He was elected from Krishnagiri constituency as an Indian National Congress (Indira) candidate in 1980 election.
-He was elected from Salem constituency as an Independent candidate in 1998 election.
+He was elected to the Lok Sabha as an Indian National Congress candidate from Dharmapuri constituency in the 1977 election and from Krishnagiri constituency in the 1980 1984, 1989 and 1991 elections.
+He was elected from Krishnagiri constituency as an Indian National Congress (Indira) candidate in the 1980 election.
+He was elected from Salem constituency as an Independent candidate in the 1998 election.